 From all outward appearances, it may be the best overall option on the list.

-The Porta-Booth Pro revolutionizes the concept of what a reflection filter can actually be.
+Breaking away from standard designs, the Porta-Booth Pro revolutionizes the concept of what a reflection filter can actually be.

 For ribbon mics especially, they could be useful to block the rear sensitivity of the figure-8 pattern.

 - Post Audio ARF-42 – (Amazon)